-Many things!
-They included the challenges of collecting samples in Kentucky and sending them to Texas, the challenges of working with many farms, the willingness of farm managers in Central Kentucky to help with sample collection, the importance of having outstanding collaborators when research is being done in different states.
+The challenges of collecting samples in Kentucky and sending them to Texas, the challenges of working with many farms, the willingness of farm managers in Central Kentucky to help with sample collection, the importance of having outstanding collaborators when research is being done in different states.
 In particular, Drs.
-Jackie Smith and Craig Carter from the University of Kentucky's veterinary diagnostic laboratory helped make this work possible.
+Jackie Smith and Craig Carter from the University of Kentucky's veterinary diagnostic laboratory made this work possible.